-This graph shows the annual growth rate of the Real Gross Domestic Product of the United States from 1990 to 2015.
+This graph shows the Real GDP growth rate of the United States from 1990 to 2015.
 Gross domestic product (GDP) refers to the market value of all final goods and services produced within a country in a given period.
-The Real GDP is adjusted for price changes, as inflation or deflation and is chained to the U.S. dollar value of 2009.
+The Real GDP growth is adjusted for price changes, as inflation or deflation and is chained to the U.S. dollar value of 2009.
 The Real GDP increased by 2.4 percent in 2015.
 According to the BEA, the deceleration in real GDP in 2011 primarily reflected downturns in private inventory investment and in federal government spending and a deceleration in exports that were partly offset by a deceleration in imports and an acceleration in nonresidential fixed investment.
 The annual GDP in current U.S. dollars can be found here.
 A projection of the annual inflation rate of the country can be accessed here.
 Also, see the US GDP for further information.

 The monthly inflation rate for the country can also be accessed here.